-30. Proposed use of trade mark by corporation to be constituted, etc. →
+Proposed use of trade mark by corporation to be constituted, etc.

-- No application for the registration of a trade mark in respect of any goods or services shall be refused, nor shall permission for such registration be withheld, on the ground only that it appears that the applicant does not use or propose to use the trade mark: - a.
-If the Registrar or the Court, as the case may be, is satisfied that a body corporate is about to be constituted and that the applicant intends to assign the trade mark to the corporation with a view to the use thereof in relation to those goods or services by the corporation; or - b.
-If the application is accompanied by an application for the registration of a person as a registered user of the trade mark, and the Registrar or the Court, as the case may be, is satisfied that the proprietor intends it to be used by that person in relation to those goods or services and the Registrar or the Court, as the case may be, is also satisfied that that person will be registered as a registered user thereof immediately after the registration of the trade mark. - 2.
-The provisions of section 28 shall have effect, in relation to a trade mark registered under the power conferred by subsection (1), as if for the reference, in paragraph (a) of subsection (1) of that section, to intention on the part of an applicant for registration that a trade mark should be used by him there were substituted a reference to intention on his part that it should be used by the corporation or registered user concerned

-- 3. The Registrar or the Court, as the case may be, may, as a condition of the exercise of the power conferred by subsection (1) of this section in favour of an applicant who relies on intention to assign to a corporation as aforesaid, require him to give security for the costs of any proceedings before the Registrar or the Court, as the case may be relative to any opposition or recourse, and in default of such security being duly given may treat the application as abandoned. - 4.
-Where a trade mark is registered in respect of any goods or services under the power conferred by subsection (1) in the name of an applicant who relies on intention to assign to a corporation as aforesaid, then, unless within such period as may be prescribed, or within such further period not exceeding six months as the Registrar may on application being made to him in the prescribed manner allow, the corporation has been registered as the proprietor of the trade mark in respect of those goods or services, the registration shall cease to have effect in respect thereof at the expiration of that period, and the Registrar shall amend the register accordingly.
+- 31. (1) No application for the registration of a trade mark in respect of any goods shall be refused, nor shall permission for such registration be withheld, on the ground only that it appears that the applicant does not use or propose to use the trade mark- - (a) if the tribunal is satisfied that a body corporate is about to be constituted, and that the applicant intends to assign the trade mark to the corporation with a view to the use thereof in relation to those goods by the corporation; or - (b) if the application is accompanied by an application for the registration of a person as a registered user of the trade mark, and the tribunal is satisfied that the proprietor intends it to be used by that person in relation to those goods and the tribunal is also satisfied that that person will be registered as a registered user thereof immediately after the registration of the trade mark. - (2) Section 28 shall have effect, in relation to a trade mark registered under the power conferred by the foregoing subsection, as if for the reference, in subsection (1)(a), to intention on the part of an applicant for registration that a trade mark should be used by him there were substituted a reference to intention on his part that it should be used by the corporation or registered user concerned. - (3) The tribunal may, as a condition of the exercise of the power conferred by subsection (1) in favour of an applicant who relies on the intention to assign to a corporation as aforesaid, require him to give security for the costs of any proceedings before the tribunal relative to any opposition or appeal, and in default of such security being duly given may treat the application as abandoned. - (4) Where a trade mark is registered in respect of any goods under the power conferred by subsection (1) in the name of an applicant who relies on intention to assign to a corporation as aforesaid, then, unless within such period as may be prescribed, or within such further period not exceeding six months as the Registrar may on application being made to him in the prescribed manner allow, the corporation has been registered as the proprietor of the trade mark in respect of those goods, the registration shall cease to have effect in respect thereof at the expiration of that period, and the Registrar shall amend the register accordingly.

-31. Use of one of associated or substantially identical trade marks equivalent to use of another. →
+Use of one of associated or substantially identical trade marks equivalent to use of another.